Bundle-specific Tractogram Distribution Estimation Using Higher-order Streamline Differential Equation: Experiments

 We simulate three datasets: the Hough data feature brain-like large fanning connections, while the Sine data feature long-range and large twisting connections, and the Circle data feature large bending connections.
 The datasets are generated with the following parameter settings.
 The spatial resolution is $1mm \times 1mm \times 1mm$.
 There are 78 gradient directions with a b-value of 1000 $s/m{m^2}$, and the signal-to-noise ratio (SNR) is set to 10, 20, and $+ \infty$.
 The Hough and Circle data size is $60 \times 60 \times 6$, and the Sine data size is $100 \times 100 \times 6$.
 Sine data satisfy ${\rm{2}}\pi \cdot {\rm{y}} = \alpha \cdot \sin (x)$, and $\alpha$ is set to 0.1, 0.2, 0.3, and 0.4 to adjust different amplitudes.
 The inner radius ($r_1$) of the circle data is 10 $mm$, and the outer radius ($r_2$) is 20 $mm$.
 FiberCup data were released in the MICCAI Challenge in 2009.
 The spatial resolution is $3mm \times 3mm \times 3mm$; the data have 30 gradient directions, with a b-value of 1000 $s/m{m^2}$ and a size of $64 \times 64 \times 3$.

-Tractography parameters are as follows.
-The step size $\lambda $ is 0.2$mm$.
+Tractography parameters are as follows: For Hough data, Sine data, Circle data, and FiberCup data: i) iFOD2: \textit{maximum angle} = $45^{0}$, \textit{step size} = 0.5, \textit{cutoff} = 0.1; ii) SD\_Stream: \textit{maximum angle} = $60^{0}$, \textit{step size} = 0.5, \textit{cutoff} = 0.1.
 The seed region for the Hough data is the first six rows of voxels (bottom of the data), the Sine data is the first two columns of voxels (left side of the data), and the Circle data is the four rows of voxels in the red box (Fig.~\ref{fig:5}).
 The seed masks are the first four columns or rows in regions A1, B1, C1, D1 and E1 for FiberCup data.
 The number of seeds is set to 2000 for the Sine and Hough data and 720 for the Circle data, and there are 4 seeds in each voxel for the FiberCup data.
 The minimum length of any track is set to 5$mm$ (5 voxels) for the Hough and Sine data, 15$mm$ (5 voxels) for the FiberCup data, and ${\rm{2}}\pi \cdot {{\rm{r}}_1}$ mm for the Circle data.

 To evaluate the tractograms of BTD on different orders, we test BTD from the 3rd- to 6th-order on Hough data and Sine ($\alpha = 0.3$) data with SNRs of 10, 20, and $+ \infty$, which are shown in Fig.~\ref{fig:2} and Fig.~\ref{fig:3}.
 We further test the algorithms on Sine data with $\alpha$ from 0.1, 0.2, 0.3, and 0.4 (Fig.~\ref{fig:4}) to adjust the amplitude.
 The quantitative results of Hough data with SNR=10, Sine data with $\alpha = 0.3$ and SNR=10, and Sine data with $\alpha = 0.4$ and SNR=10 are shown in Table.~\ref{tab:1}.
 From Fig.~\ref{fig:2}, Fig.~\ref{fig:3} and Table.~\ref{tab:1} show the fitting ability increase, and the BTD with 5th-order and 6th-order yield better results than the 3th-order and 4th-order BTD.
 Compared to the 5th-order BTD, the 6th-order BTD shows approximate fitting ability but the complexity will increase significantly because the coefficients of the BTD from the 5th-order to the 6th-order will increase by 84 terms.
 Therefore, the 5th-order BTD is used to compare the tractography results in the following experiments.
 Notion, we can select the lower order of BTD when we track the simple bundles, which can reduce running time.
 However, for the complex bundle, like the corpus callosum, we suggested the higher order of BTD as the bundle is complex.
 Moreover, for most of the bundle in vivo, the fitting ability of 5th-order is sufficient and the run time is suitable.
 Therefore, we recommended the 5th-order of BTD for some complex bundles.